iceman404/Entrance-Exam-Software/README.md

 # First Sem Project:

 **Project Title:**
-Development of a Console-Based Online Test Application in C
+Development of a Console-Based Test Application in C.

 **Project Description:**

 This project entails the creation of a console-based test application in the C programming language.
 The primary aim is to apply fundamental C programming concepts in the development of a functional and interactive application.
 Key project details include:

 **Application Type:**
-Console-based C application
+Console-based C application.

 **Multithreading:**
 Utilization of Unix pthreads to synchronize the main exam thread and timer thread.
 This ensures a seamless and timed test-taking experience for users.